xeon123/KCNA-notes/3 Containers with Dockers.md

   - ![[Containers with Dockers docker pull with digest.png]]
 - The digest is the checksum taken from a container registry, and is created when an images is pushed to the registry, and it is used to verify the integrity and authenticity of the image.
   - The digest represents the hash of the image manifest, which contains critical information about the image.
 - The image ID is a checksum derived from the image json configuration file used by Docker for this image when building the container.
-The json configuration file contais the metadata of the image, including its layers, tags, and other details.
+The json configuration file contains the metadata of the image, including its layers, tags, and other details.

 #### 6. **Saving and Viewing Images:**